Next steps for admitted undergraduate students

 First Year Students

-All incoming students must complete the Math Placement Test prior to orientation and enrollment into their first semester math course, unless they have transferred an equivalent prerequisite course.
-Learn about the ASU Math Placement Test and take it online.
+All incoming students must complete the Math Placement Assessment prior to orientation and enrollment into their first semester math course, unless they have transferred an equivalent prerequisite course.
+Learn about the ASU Math Placement Assessment and take it online.

 First year students in the Ira A. Fulton Schools of Engineering live in our residential communities.
 Find out more about Fulton Residential Life.